camdendotlol/voyagerstatus/README.md

 ### Distance units

-If you enter more than one distance argument, only the final one will take effect.

-`-k`: Show the distance in kilometers (default)
+By default, `voyagerstatus` give the distance in kilometers.

 `-m`: Show the distance in miles

 I want to add support for astronomical units in the future.